PKU-Wang-Wenyi/3D-Lattice-SIM/README.md

 **Download link:** [https://ww2.mathworks.cn/products/compiler/matlab-runtime.html](https://ww2.mathworks.cn/products/compiler/matlab-runtime.html)
 ## 💻 Hardware Requirements
 A computing device equipped with an NVIDIA GPU is essential to run this software.
 Our tests were conducted on a system with an Intel Core i9-14900K CPU, 128 GB of RAM, and an NVIDIA GeForce RTX 5090 D GPU with 32 GB of VRAM.
 To ensure a fair comparison, other software such as Open3DSIM and FO3DSIM were also executed and benchmarked on the same computer.
+For optimal runtime performance, it is strongly recommended to store the data on a solid-state drive (SSD) to accelerate I/O speed.
+Otherwise, data reading and writing can become a major time bottleneck, sometimes even exceeding the reconstruction time itself.
 ## 🌐 Datasets
 The example 3D-Lattice-SIM imaging data are available at the figshare repository: https://figshare.com/s/708e68e46810df2981bd